 Blepharitis, or inflamed eyelids, is typically the result of clogged oil glands at the edge of the eyelashes.
 This may cause crusty, scaly, dandruff-like discharge that changes the appearance around the eyes.

-Over-the-counter (OTC) treatments for blepharitis are available at pharmacies and some grocery stores.
+Blepharitis over-the-counter (OTC) treatments are available at pharmacies and some grocery stores.
 OTC blepharitis treatments include:

 - Eyelid scrubs.
 These can remove bacteria, pollen, and pore-clogging residue that causes blepharitis.
 These scrubs are available in varying degrees of strength, and they may include antibacterial ingredients that can ease symptoms.
 They sometimes come as single-use pads, so the cost can add up over time.
 It is important to check ingredients, as preservatives contained in some eyelid scrubs may be irritating for some people.